dot-pal/pal-homepage/docs/02_funding/01_rollups.md

 The limits above apply per project for a duration of 6 months.
 After 6 months, the limits are reset.

-All funding is paid out in DOT.
+All funding is paid out in DOT using the 30-day DOT EMA price.

 ## Eligibility Criteria
 In order to receive PAL funding, applications need to satisfy all the following criteria: